 The First Wave (1654 – 1860):

 The expulsion of Sephardic Jews (Jews descended from Iberian Peninsula) from Spain in 1492 resulted in a long period of Jewish diaspora.
-Because of their unwillingness to convert to Christianity, around 100,000 Jews fled Spain during this time.
-A large majority of these Jews settled in Portugal, who also eventually expelled both Protestant Christians and Jews in 1654.
-Although the majority of these Jews migrated to Holland, twenty-three sailed to New Amsterdam and established a Jewish Community in 1655; thus beginning the first wave of Jewish immigration to America.
+Because of their unwillingness to convert to Christianity, around 100,000 Jews fled Spain.
+Many of these Jews settled in Portugal, who also eventually expelled both Protestant Christians and Jews in 1654.
+Although most of these Jews migrated to Holland, twenty-three sailed to New Amsterdam and established a Jewish Community in 1655; thus beginning the first wave of Jewish immigration to America.
 This small Sephardic Jewish community and the openness to Jewish communal life in colonial America encouraged more Jews to immigrate.
-As a result, many Sephardic and Ashkenazic Jews began to establish their own communities in American colonial ports such as Newport, Philadelphia, Charleston, and Savannah.
+As a result, many Sephardic and Ashkenazic Jews established their own communities in American colonial ports such as Newport, Philadelphia, Charleston, and Savannah.
 By 1820, the Jewish population in America had exceeded 2,500 and made up .03% of the U.S. population.

 The Second Wave (1820s – 1880s):